Date: 18 July 2017. Small Powerboat

 me (and possibly you too) that a power boat, houseboat or even

-shanty-boat might be an option to consider.
+shanty-boat should be an option to consider.
 I love love love my

-her.
-She's not fancy.
+my days aboard her.
+She is not fancy.
 Seaweed is my home, my shelter, my safety and

 my happiness.
 I would not want to live anyplace else.